Plus Plan

 3. Choose the container or shape for that type.

-4. Generate and wait about 30 to 60 seconds.
+4. Generate and wait for each reference to finish.

 5. Download the ones you like; they are also saved to your history.